ALOELOELOE/Aloe/docs/wave 4/README.md

 The OTC module solves **front-running** — a critical problem in public DeFi where bots intercept trades by observing the mempool.
 With Aloe OTC, deal terms are only visible to the maker and designated taker.

-**Current State:** The OTC page (`pages/otc.js`) has a live UI with DealCard, DealList, and CreateDealForm components connected to `store/dealStore.js`.
-This wave adds the smart contract and wires real transactions.
+**Current State:** The OTC page (`pages/otc.js`) has a basic UI with DealCard and DealList display components connected to `store/dealStore.js`.
+The "New Deal" button exists but is disabled (no CreateDealForm yet).
+This wave adds the smart contract, creates the deal creation form, and wires all components to real transactions.

 ---